STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 configure_radium_library(
-    TARGET targetName                   # Name of the target to configure as a Radium Library FILES file1[file2[file3 ...]]       # list of headers to install [TARGET_DIR directoryName]          # Name of the directory where files are installed (default <prefix>/include/<TARGET>) [NAMESPACE NameSpace]               # Namespace of the imported target (default Radium) [PACKAGE_CONFIG file.cmake.in]      # name of the configure script model for the given target
+    TARGET targetName                   # Name of the target to configure as a Radium Library FILES file1[file2[file3 ...]]       # list of headers to install COMPONENT                           # Define the library as a component of a multi-component package [TARGET_DIR directoryName]          # Name of the directory where files are installed (default <prefix>/include/<TARGET>) [NAMESPACE NameSpace]               # Namespace of the imported target (default Radium) [PACKAGE_CONFIG file.cmake.in]      # name of the configure script model for the given target